By Carlito Rovira

 The state uses these methods to achieve their desired outcome of destroying reputations and stir divisions.
 The final strategy is to cause demoralization, diminish people’s energies and ultimately discredit the politics of a movement.

-A close examination of what Edward Snowden revealed should easily tell us how Operation: COINTELPRO destroyed an existing revolutionary movement, and whatever name it’s been given today the goal is still the same – to prevent a movement from rising up.
+A close examination of what Edward Snowden revealed should easily tell us how Operation: COINTELPRO destroyed an existing revolutionary movement, but whatever name it’s been given today the goal is still the same – to prevent a movement from rising up.

 We should never allow ourselves to be played and lured repeatedly into that trap; We would become guilty of complicity in hindering the people’s struggle for emancipation from oppression.